nukleros/operator-builder/docs/markers.md

     `operator-builder:field:name=myName,type=string,default=test`

 #### Replace (optional)

-There may be some instances where you may only want a specific potion of the value to be configurable (such as config maps).
+There may be some instances where you only want a specific portion of a value to be configurable (such as config maps).
 In these scenarios you can use the replace argument to specify a search string (or regex) to target for configuration.

 Consider the following example:
 ```
 ---
 apiVersion: v1
 kind: ConfigMap
 metadata:
-  label:
+  labels:
     # +operator-builder:field:name=environment,default=dev,type=string,replace="dev"
     app: myapp-dev
   name: contour-configmap